PantherXOS/pantherx.org/_news/2022/another-year-another-update-we-are-getting-close.md

 #### Central Management

-Aside from our operating system, we continue to develop our business solution called "Central Management" that features a tight integration with PantherX and enables both new, and established businesses to migrate to, and experience what open source has to offer - without hiring a specialist.
+Aside from the operating system, we continue to develop our business solution called "Central Management" that features a tight integration with PantherX and enables both new, and established businesses to migrate to, and experience what open source has to offer - without hiring a specialist.

 Key features include:
-- Password-less authentication across all applications (incl.
+- Password-less authentication across all (web-)applications (incl.
 3rd party)
-- Remote management and monitoring of PantherX Desktop and Server
+- Remote management and monitoring of PantherX Desktop and Server devices
 - Synchronization of all data, including desktop application accounts, across multiple desktops
 - Automatic backup, easy restore and assisted disaster recovery (total loss)
 - System Health Monitoring that discovers issues before they become a problem